-Students enrolled in the (30 credit) MA in Psychological Counseling or the (60 credit) MS in Psychological Counseling are required to successfully complete the three credit Counseling Practicum course.
-The field practice requirement for this course is 100 hundred hours, with 50 of them being in direct service.
+Students enrolled in the 30 credit MA in Psychological Counseling or the 60 credit MS in Mental Health Counseling are required to successfully complete the three credit Counseling Practicum course.
+The field practice requirement for this course is 100 hundred hours, with at least 50 of them being in direct service.

 Students enrolled in the MS in Mental Health Counseling program are required to successfully complete a Mental Health Internship.
-This internship is comprised of three semesters enrollment in the (3 credit) Clinical Internship course.
+This internship is comprised of two semesters of enrollment in the three credit Clinical Internship course.
 The field placement requirement for each semester is 300 hundreds of experience with at least 150 hours of direct service.

 Only one field assignment can be taken during any semester (including summers).
 The hours required and the need to take full advantage of the experience does not allow students to do it any differently.